-In addition to those grants, the Foundation also makes another distribution, from the Lieb Endowment.
-Through annual cash distributions, this endowment supports the House of Charity, programs of Catholic Charities assisting the poor, and Our Place Community Ministries, as well as Immaculate Heart Retreat Center, to help pay expenses for the poor and elderly to attend retreats.
+In addition to those grants, the Foundation also makes another distribution, which comes from the Lieb Endowment.
+Through annual cash distributions, this endowment supports the House of Charity, Catholic Charities programs that assist the poor, and Our Place Community Ministries.
+Also receiving a distribution from that endowment is Immaculate Heart Retreat Center, Spokane, to help pay expenses for the poor and elderly to attend retreats.

-In addition, Lucille Lieb left it up to the Trustees of the Catholic Foundation to determine each year who a fifth recipient will be.
+Lucille Lieb left it up to the Trustees of the Catholic Foundation to determine each year who the recipient of a fifth distribution will be.
 Her only direction was that the recipient should be a program that helps the elderly who are poor.
-This year’s distribution of $1,796.03 went to Immaculate Heart Retreat Center.
+This year’s distribution of $1,749.85 went to Providence Adult Day Health.

 The following organizations received a Community Outreach grant this year:

-The following organizations received a Religious Education grant this year:
+The following organizations received a religious education grant:

 © The Catholic Diocese of Spokane.
 All Rights Reserved